-#1- Not Sanding Enough
+#7- Not Sanding Enough

 You don’t need to sand off all of the stain, however you do need your new paint to adhere to a rough surface.
-Sand enough until you have a rough surface and can see no gloss.
+Sand enough until you have a rough surface and can see no glossy finish.
 When I sand a table, I use this Black and Decker sander.
 Not only does it take a 4 hour job and turn it into a 30 minute job, this sander has a pointed side to get into the grooves of legs and edges.
 I love mine and for less that $30 consider it a must for any DIYer.

 This spray cost about $5, give you a softer finish than brush strokes and take half the time to apply the primer then a regular brush…your welcome!
 Let the primer dry for about one hour before applying your first coat of paint.
-Note: You don’t need primer if you are painting with lacquer.

 #3-Applying Too Few Coats of Paint

 If you are going to be painting with a water based paint, I would do at least 3, maybe even 4 coats of paint to the top of the table.
 With a dresser, 2 coats

-#4 The Clear Coat
+#2 The Clear Coat

 I am constantly needing to pull out the magic eraser on my painted table to scrub off stains from food, crayons, etc. The magic eraser works great but it pulls a little bit of paint off every time.
 Make sure you have done 4-5 coats of clear coat on your table.
 This is where you really will make your hard work last.
 You need to do at least 3 or more coats of a clear coat.
 I prefer Polycrylic Protective Finish or this Fast Drying Polyurethane Clear

 For tips on whitewashing your table for this look check out this article: How to Whitewash Furniture Wood.

-#5-Not letting it Cure
+#1-Not letting it Cure